TheOdinProject/curriculum/nodeJS/authentication/session_based_authentication.md

 #### Cookie options

 Lastly, we pass in options for the cookies that will be created by express-session.
-In our example, we make it inaccessible to JavaScript on the front-end and set a 2-day expiry.
-You can always use environment variables to set values or even conditionally set them (e.g. `httpOnly: process.env.NODE_ENV === "prod"` can allow you to access session cookies via front-end JavaScript in development but prevent it in production).
+In our example, we set a 2-day expiry and conditionally set the `httpOnly` and `secure` properties so that they're only true when in production.
+This is so that when we're developing locally with localhost, we can still access the cookie via `document.cookie` on the front end if necessary, and still allow the cookie to be set over HTTP (we only want to limit the cookie to HTTPS connections when deployed).

 ### Creating users